St. Croix Valley Foundation

 Impact and Programs

-Geographic Area Served The St. Croix Valley Foundation serves the St. Croix River Valley - providing philanthropic services to 500,000 residents in six counties covering 7,000 square miles in both Wisconsin and Minnesota.
-We serve Washington and Chisago counties in Minnesota and Pierce, St. Croix, Polk and Burnett counties in Wisconsin.
+Geographic Area Served The St. Croix Valley Foundation serves the St. Croix River Valley - providing philanthropic services to over 500,000 residents in six counties covering 7,000 square miles in both Wisconsin and Minnesota.
+We serve Washington and Chisago counties in Minnesota and Pierce, St. Croix, Polk, and Burnett counties in Wisconsin.

 Reports & Finances